kayticodes/kayticodes/README.md

-- 👋 Hi, I’m @kaytipotgieter
+- 👋 Hi, I’m Kayti Martens
 - 👀 I’m interested in building a fundamental understanding of software through hands on projects
 - 🌱 I’m currently studying software engeneering Oregon State University.
 - 💞️ I’m looking to collaborate on hackathons and portfolio projects.